ArtifexSoftware/mupdf/docs/guide/what-is-mupdf.md

 <dd>An example of how to create a PDF viewer with the least amount of code.
 </dl>

-### Apple

-The iOS viewer is no longer available on the App Store.
-Sorry!

 ### Web Browser

 There's a simple